-At the Bike Feed Station there will be pre-filled 750ml bottles of High5 Energy Source or Water available.
-There will also be High5 Energy Gels.
+At the Bike Feed Station there will be High5 Energy Source or Water and High 5 Energy gels available.

 Where should I start on the swim?

-You will be allocated a swim start time based on the information you provide – the start could either be a time trial format where you start in pairs or mass starts in smaller wave groups, this will be confirmed in your race information.
-Please ensure that you arrive to the swim start at your allocated time.
+You will be allocated a swim start time based on the information you provide – the start will be a time trial format where you start in pairs or smaller wave groups, this will be confirmed in your Race Information.
+Please ensure that you arrive to the swim start at the allocated time.

 You do not have to dive in races where a diving start is allowed – you will be able to jump or slide into the water if you prefer.
 If you are a nervous swimmer or find that you are being overtaken, you may find it better to position yourself to the side of the main racing line.